Subscribe to Healing Emails for Parents

 I started talking to my son tonight, more than four years out.

-I hadn’t talked to him in a while and I started my monologue the same way I always do.
-I’m sorry, I’m sorry, I’m sorry … and then it hit me.
+I hadn’t talked to him in a while, and I started my monologue the same way I always do: “I’m sorry.
+I’m sorry.
+I’m sorry” … and then it hit me.
 I don’t feel the need to check in with my son every night because he is no longer detached.
-He is a part of me, but not in the same, natured and nurtured way in which he was in life; this is difficult to explain but I’ll do my best.
+He is a part of me, but not in the same, natural, and nurtured way he was in life; this is difficult to explain, but I’ll do my best.

 We often hear that death changes us, but how many of us stop to think that it’s the one we lost who is affecting that change?
 I mean actively as opposed to passively.
 Just because our loved ones are no longer here with us does not mean that they no longer have an impact on our lives, that they can no longer play an active role in shaping who we are, that they are not, in effect, acting through us.

-I’ve become a more compassionate person as a result of losing my son, but I neither give myself nor death, credit for that, instead I give it to my son.
+I’ve become a more compassionate person as a result of losing my son, but I neither give myself nor death, credit for that, instead, I give it to my son.
 I am more self-aware than I’ve ever been before and again, the credit goes to my son.
 I strive to make a difference in the lives of other survivors, thanks yet again to my son.